JamBrains/jam-docs/docs/dao/constitution.md

 ### Section 2: Amendment Process

-These Constitutional Safeguards may be amended through the following process:
+Any JAM Implementers DAO member may propose changes to this Constitution by submitting a proposal for vote in the JAM Implementers DAO Discord group.
+Amendments require majority approval (≥50%) and must meet the quorum set for the Big Spender Track.

+For amendments related to technical specifications, implementation requirements, or protocol interoperability:
-1. JAM Improvement Proposals (JIPs)
+1. Proposals should be submitted as JAM Improvement Proposals (JIPs)
-2. Proposal of amendments through the OpenGov Wish For Change (WFC) process.
-3. Review by the Technical Fellowship for technical feasibility.
+2. Technical Fellowship should be consulted for technical feasibility review, if necessary and possible
+3. Ambassador Fellowship should be consulted for ecosystem impact assessment, if necessary and possible
-4. Public discussion period of no less than 28 days.
+4. Public discussion should be initiated for a period of no less than 28 days
-5. Approval through the appropriate OpenGov track with enhanced majority requirements.
-6. Implementation of approved amendments with appropriate transition periods.
-7. Verification that amendments do not compromise client implementation interoperability.

 ### Section 3: Continuous Improvement